Skip to content

 Coins in Central Africa

-Central African CFA franc coins come in various denominations, including 1fr, 2fr, 5fr, 10fr, 25 fr, 50 fr, and 100fr.
+Central African CFA franc coins come in various denominations, including 1fr, 2fr, 5fr, 10fr, 25fr, 50fr, and 100fr.

-The design of Central African CFA franc coins often features national symbols, historical figures, local flora and fauna, or cultural elements representing the countries within the CEMAC region.
+Coin designs often feature national symbols, historical figures, local flora and fauna, or cultural elements.

-Central African CFA franc coins are typically made of metals like nickel, brass, and copper.
-The material and weight of the coins correspond to their denominations.
+Coins are typically made of metals like nickel, brass, and copper.
+Their material and weight correspond to their denominations.

 Central Africa’s currency import and export regulations